Free Drinks in a Vegas Casino (How & What to Order)

 Fortunately, there is a way to get free drinks in Las Vegas without gambling.
-Hang out with a friend that is gambling.
+Just hang out with a friend that is gambling.

 Sometimes, you don’t even have to be the one playing at the casino to get a complimentary drink.
 You can get a free drink just by being an enthusiastic cheerleader for your gambling companion.

 The casinos understand the impact a friendly face can have on a player.
-So, they’ll be happy to serve you drinks free of charge if that’s part of what it takes to keep you and your high-rolling friend at the table.
+So, they’ll be happy to serve you drinks free of charge if that’s part of what it takes to keep you and your high-rolling friend at the table or machine.

-This technique doesn’t work very well at the penny slot machines but it can work at the craps table or other table games.
+This technique doesn’t work very well at the penny slot machines, but it can work at the craps table, other table games, and bigger denomination slots.

 You can pretty much order anything you want as long as it’s simple.
-Steer clear of complicated mixed drinks like Manhattans or Cosmopolitans.
+So steer clear of complicated mixed drinks like Manhattans or Cosmopolitans.

 Cocktails, beer, spirits, and wine are all readily available.
-Be forewarned when ordering wine and spirits that you’re not going to be getting served from the top shelf.
+However, be forewarned when ordering wine and spirits that you’re not getting served from the top shelf.

-It’s not poor quality alcohol, it’s just not the high-end stuff.
-For instance, ordering a shot of tequila is going to get you a Jose Cuervo Gold or something similar.
+It’s not poor-quality alcohol, it’s just not the high-end stuff.
+For instance, ordering a shot of tequila is going to get you Jose Cuervo Gold or something similar.

 Don’t expect Gran Patron Anejo Burdeos.
 (At $458 a bottle, that’s not on the complimentary drink menu!)